How to Cut Cauliflower

 Tutorial notes:

-• Washing: Fresh cauliflower is susceptible to mold growth, so wash cauliflower only right before you will use it.
+• Washing: Fresh cauliflower is susceptible to mold growth, so wash cauliflower only right before you use it.

-• Storing: Whole cauliflower should be stored in an open bag in the refrigerator.
+• Storing: Whole heads of cauliflower should be stored in an open bag in the refrigerator.
 Store cut cauliflower florets in an airtight container in the refrigerator for up to 5 days.
-If you plan to freeze cauliflower, I recommend blanching it first and freezing in an airtight container.
+If you plan to freeze cauliflower, I recommend blanching it first and freezing it in an airtight container.
 Store for up to nine months.

 Step-by-step instructions: